-Cassidy: We often see employers treating temporary employees very similarly to their full-time staff.
+Coker: We often see employers treating temporary employees very similarly to their full-time staff.
 In fact, most of the time, the temporaries we place are able to assimilate into their environments very quickly and are basically indistinguishable from full-time staff.
-We see employers treating them as full time employees, including having them attend office outings, celebrations, lunch gatherings, etc.
+We see employers treating them as full-time employees, including having them attend office outings, celebrations, lunch gatherings, etc.

 Co-workers tend to treat them very similarly to full-time staff, too, and certainly we see the managers interact with them very well if they expect to hire them on a permanent basis.
 They will recognize them for a job well done, include them in office activities/meetings and also value their opinions when it comes to work-related topics, observations and recommendations.